 Serving the Tri-Cities and Metro Vancouver

-Offering one-on-one physiotherapy, kinesiology, ICBC active rehab, TMJ, IMS dry needling, acupuncture, individualized running programs, pelvic floor and more.
+Offering one-on-one physiotherapy, kinesiology, personal training, ICBC active rehab, TMJ, IMS dry needling, acupuncture, individualized running programs, pelvic floor and more.

 Frequently Asked Questions

 Physiotherapy treatments can help you achieve your goals of relieving pain, restoring physical function and improving mobility to resume activities of daily living (ADLs).
 Some ADL rehabilitation involves maintaining personal hygiene, managing continence, dressing, walking, and feeding.
 Also, improved coping in doing ADLs helps people to remain as independent as possible.

 Other physical therapy functions include conducting a physical examination and assessment, diagnosis, patient education, prognosis, physical intervention, rehabilitation, health promotion, and disease prevention.

 One-on-one physiotherapy at Westcoast SCI is a unique and personalized approach to patient care that sets us apart from other clinics.
 Unlike many standard clinics, we prioritize dedicating uninterrupted individual attention to each of our clients throughout the entire duration of their session.

 At Westcoast SCI, we believe that your recovery and well-being are best served by focusing solely on you during your session.
 We don’t divide our attention by running between multiple treatment rooms and seeing several patients at the same time.
 Instead, we devote our time and expertise exclusively to you, ensuring that you receive the highest quality of care and attention.